ERLKDev/AdHoc-Monitor/README.md

 License
 -------

-The AdHoc Monitor system is available under the (MIT license)[LICENSE].
+The AdHoc Monitor system is available under the [MIT license](LICENSE).